 Bryan is a 1993 ORU graduate (Accounting).
 During his time at ORU, he was a member of the Accounting Honor Society, served as a wing chaplain and summer missions team member, and met his future wife, Holly (Smith 1993).
 He says that coming to ORU as a relatively new believer was “without a doubt one of the best decisions I’ve made in my life.
 It grounded me in my faith, taught me to stand on my own as a mature believer, and instilled character and values in me that I have relied on time and time again in my journey.”
 After graduation, he joined a local financial software company and grew through a variety of roles until the company was acquired by Intuit in 2001.
 Since then, he has held leadership roles in operations, supply chain, and product development, primarily in the fin-tech space.
 He and Holly currently reside in Boston.
 Over the years they have served the local church together in leading small groups, worship, Bible studies, youth ministry, and event planning.

 Danielle (Parker) Stoltz earned her degree in mass media communications with an emphasis in print journalism.
-She now works at ORU as the Director of University Communications.
-As a student, she was a chaplain, an editor for The Perihelion, managing editor for The Oracle and a member of Greenwood Christian Center.
-After graduation, she returned home to Dallas to work for Today Newspapers as a news editor and was involved in her church's college and career ministry.
-In 2009, she moved back to Tulsa and has worked as an editor for several suburban newspapers, a writer for WNBA's Tulsa Shock and a multimedia journalist at KJRH, Channel 2.
+As a student, she was a chaplain, an editor for The Perihelion, managing editor for The Oracle, and a member of Greenwood Christian Center.
 In 2013, she earned her master's in new media journalism from Full Sail University in Winter Park, FL.
-Danielle and Jason Stoltz married in April 2012 and welcomed their daughter Isabella in August 2014.
-They are active members of GUTS Church in Tulsa.
+After several years in journalism and communications, working for Oral Roberts University, the Tulsa Shock/WNBA, and KJRH in Tulsa, Danielle is now a social media manager serving businesses and organizations around the country.
+Danielle and her husband Jason live in Tulsa, OK with their two daughters, Isabella and Lillian.
+They are active members of Guts Church in Tulsa.

 Cady (Kendall) Patterson graduated from ORU in 2012 with a degree in Pastoral Christian Ministries.
 As a student, she served on the music missions team of Team India and as an ATL on Team Philippines.
 She was also a ropes facilitator and Head Chaplain.
 She married her college sweetheart, Jordan Lewis, who also graduated from ORU in 2012.
 Together, they shared their journey of Jordan's battle with cancer in a blog, which is followed by over 100,000 viewers.
 Their story was widely followed and supported by the ORU community, who lovingly surrounded them in prayer and encouragement.
 Cady has served in administrative capacities for both small and mega churches and was the Volunteer Coordinator for The Little Lighthouse.
 She is a freelance writer, traveling speaker and blogger.
 She lives in Raleigh where she serves in children's ministry at King's Park International Church.
 She enjoys spending time with loved ones, mentoring young women and reaching out to recent young widows.